Find out what it takes to be accepted into one of the most challenging, recognized and rewarding MS Accounting programs in the world.

 |Component||In-State Charges||Non-Resident Charges |

 1 All tuition and fees are subject to change at the discretion of the university.
-Tuition information was published in July 2019 and reflects SUNY-approved rates for 2019-20.
+Tuition information was published in August 2020 and reflects SUNY-approved rates for the fall 2020 semester.

 2 More information on university fees can be found on the Student Accounts website.

-5 MS Advantage Fee is a one-time fee applied in first year, first semester only to cover all orientation activities.
+3 MS Advantage Fee is a one-time fee applied in first year only to cover all orientation activities.